flintlib/arb/doc/source/fmpz_mat_extras.rst

     If no such `k` exists, then the entry in *B* at that row and column is set to a negative value.

-    If the matrix *B* computed by this function contains any negative value, then this means that *A* is nilpotent.
+    If the matrix *B* computed by this function is non-negative then this means that *A* is nilpotent.

     This function is implemented only for non-negative square matrices.